petel1306/Operating-Systems-TAU/README.md

 Among other topics we study: processes, files and file systems, Using mutual resources, memory management - virtual and physical memory, process scheduling, paging, and basics of computer networks.

 Each directory corresponds to an assignment (out of 5 Hands-on assignments) which was given as part of the course.
-In each directory you may find the guidelines (i.e. descripition of each assignment), and my solution for it.
+In each directory you may find the guidelines in pdf (i.e. descripition of each assignment), and my solution for it.
 This course is ongoing and the git project keeps updating.